Linear superposition as a core theorem of quantum empiricism

 into the more rigorous scheme

 which gives, even though partially, rise to the concept of a physical distinguishability (`distinguo').
 It is formally defined only on the subset $\boT_{\!\sss\scr A}$: the statement $\state\alpha_1\not\approx\state\alpha_2$ is equivalent to~\eqref{a1122}.
-To avoid overloading the further notation, we do not use symbols like $\approx_{\!\!\!\sss\scr A}$ and $\not\approx_{\!\!\!\sss\scr A}$; the context is always obvious. \begin{itemize} \item[\hypertarget{O}{{\red\textsf{O}}}] By a \emph{physical observation} $\scr A$ or, in short, \emph{observation} we will mean such interventions\footnote{More comprehensive terminology: micro-act of observation by instrument $\scr A$.
-The zig-zag arrow $\TRANS{}$ is replaced with the straight one $\GOTO{}$.} $\GOTO{\sss\scr A}$, in which the `never"=ending' chaos \eqref{chaos} is replaced by a chaos with the notion of a preservation, \ie, `chaos with rule~\eqref{Box}':
+To avoid overloading the further notation, we do not use symbols like $\approx_{\!\!\!\sss\scr A}$ and $\not\approx_{\!\!\!\sss\scr A}$; the context is always obvious. \begin{itemize} \item[\hypertarget{O}{{\red\textsf{O}}}] By a \emph{physical observation} $\scr A$ or, in short, \emph{observation} we will mean such interventions $\GOTO{\sss\scr A}$, in which the `never"=ending' chaos \eqref{chaos} is replaced by chaos with the notion of preservation, \ie, `chaos with rule~\eqref{Box}':

 The set of $\state\alpha$"=objects $\boT_{\!\sss\scr A}$ with the property